 Dedicated to building and strengthening puppetry culture through sharing skills and techniques.
 Supporting the development of new work by emerging and established artists.
 For people from all walks of the arts who are interested in learning about and integrating puppetry into their artistic practice.

 Regarding age of participants: These are classes for adults, but older teenagers are welcome.
-If young teens, or even pre-teens want to join, I’d recommend discussing this with the instructor before enrolling, and ideally a parent or guardian would enroll with the child.
+If young teens, or even pre-teens want to join, please discuss this with the instructor before enrolling, and ideally a parent or guardian would enroll with the child.

 And our many generous private donors